 Saving on stamp duty

 If you buy an established home, you will most likely pay land transfer duty (otherwise known as stamp duty).
+Depending on the value of your home, you may be able to claim a duty exemption or concession.

-First-home buyer duty exemption – A one-off duty exemption is available if your new home is valued up to $600,000 and will be your principal place of residence (PPR).
+exemption is available if your new home is valued up to $600,000 and will be

-First-home buyer concession – You may be eligible to claim a discount on your stamp duty if your new home is worth between $600,001 to $750,000 and it will also be your principal place of residence.
+a discount on your stamp duty if your new home is worth between $600,001 to

 When you buy a block of land, stamp duty is only calculated on the value of the land, which may mean you will not be required to pay for stamp duty at all.
 Whooppee!